-The Worship Ministry Track is designed to equip students in music worship ministry areas for the local church and to provide a foundation for developing skills in planning and leading worship and in working with others in a worship ministry.
+The A.A. in Worship Ministry is designed to equip students in music worship ministry areas for the local church and to provide a foundation for developing skills in planning and leading worship and in working with others in a worship ministry.
 Students who desire to follow this track should already by highly proficient in either guitar or keyboard.
 They should also provide evidence of extensive musical and leadership experience.
 An interview with the adviser of the Music Ministry Major may be necessary to determine the readiness of the candidate for this track.
-Graduates who complete the Worship Ministry Track will be prepared to:
+Graduates who complete the program will be prepared to: